Quick Answer

 Price and Value

 At $599 retail, the Theragun Pro is the most expensive consumer massage gun on the market.
 The Hypervolt 2 Pro at $399 isn't cheap either, but it's a real $200 gap.
-For that money you could buy a BOB AND BRAD D6 Pro and a Theragun Mini and have change left over.
+For that money you could buy a BOB AND BRAD D6 Pro and a TheraGun and have change left over.

 Honestly, if I were buying with my own money for general recovery, I'd skip both and grab the OPOVE M3 Pro Max at $129.99.
 Its 15mm amplitude is within a millimeter of the Theragun Pro, and the brushless motor in my unit has lasted 14 months of regular use without issue.